Clorr/wiking/README.md

-#summary Principles for the wiking framework
+Principles for the wiking framework

 = Introduction =